 Outstanding scenery, picturesque villages, charming tea rooms and a network of Quiet Lanes - all waiting to be explored.
 And what better way to do it than by bike?
-Silently travelling around this area of outstanding natural beauty under your own power, coming across hidden gems around every corner, this truly is a spectacular area for biking enthusiasts of all types and levels:
+Silently travelling around this National Landscape under your own power, coming across hidden gems around every corner, this truly is a spectacular area for biking enthusiasts of all types and levels:

-We actively encourage the use of public transport in the Forest of Bowland AONB, for more detailed information visit our Travel Information page.
+We actively encourage the use of public transport in the Forest of Bowland National Landscape, for more detailed information visit our Travel Information page.

 Gisburn Forest Cycleway - Gisburn is the largest forest in Lancashire and is managed by Forest Enterprise.
 Within the forest, adjacent to Stocks Reservoir, you’ll find several colour-coded mountain bike trails which can be accessed from designated car parks.
 The shortest ones are suitable for younger children or the inexperienced.
 Walkers can make use of any of the forest tracks but cyclists must keep to the way marked routes.
 Contact Forest Enterprise for further details on 01229 860010.
-A new leaflet has recently been produced (May 2010) highlighting the cycle routes and also businesses in the area.
+A leaflet has been produced highlighting the cycle routes and also businesses in the area.
+There is also a cafe and bike hire on site - visit www.gisburnforesthub.com

 Lancashire Cycleway - listed amongst the top 10 long distance cycle rides in Britain, (Daily Telegraph, 2008) and the Independent's top 50 cycle rides (2010) along with a number of rides in more exotic locations including Australia and America.